 Finally, spend the minimum amount of money possible on a reel.
 Big fish that pull line get put "on the reel."
 That rarely happens with the smallish fish we will be catching.
 Instead, you will actually retrieve line by hand and the reel is mostly a storage device for your line

 Cabela's has some great starter kits.
 They are reasonably priced and have everything you need to get started.

 If you only buy one fly -- buy the Wooly Bugger.
 Don't ask me what a Wooly Bugger is supposed to imitate.
 Nobody knows.
 But, everybody knows that they catch fish.
 In particular, we are concerned with trout, bass and bluegill/sunfish.
 The Wooly Bugger will catch them all.
 It's a simple fly.
 You cast it out and then retrieve it with short (4 to 6 inch) pulls on your fly line.
 The Wooly Bugger is my go-to fly for bass.

-For trout on the Elk and Sipsey Rivers, buy some San Juan Worms.
+For trout on the Elk and Sipsey Fork, buy some San Juan Worms.
 These are simply a piece of red string tied to a hook -- designed to imitate the abundance of aquatic worms found in the stream.
 I also highly recommend zebra midges in black and red.
 A large portion of a trout's diet are tiny midges that hatch on these tailwaters (water below a dam).

 Finally, get some bluegill poppers.
 When local creeks are overgrown with aquatic weeds, these will ride on top of the water and avoid a lot of the gunk.

 If you want to catch fish in the next 15 minutes, load up your vehicle and drive to Aldridge Creek.
 Most people probably know that Aldridge Creek starts on Jones Farm and flows South to the Tennessee River.
 The farther South, the bigger the creek.